Narua2010/AmongUsModUpdater/README.md

 4. The program is then started each time via AmongUsModUpdater.exe.

 It is possible that the antivirus software will complain.
 In that case, [contact us](https://discord.gg/csa3pHYdPU).

+Some of you experience a problem after installation with the setup.exe.
+Please close the application and restart it.
+We are investigating the issue.